Recursing/book-notes/pragmatic_programmer.md

 # [The Pragmatic Programmer](https://pragprog.com/titles/tpp20/the-pragmatic-programmer-20th-anniversary-edition/)

+Overall fun, lightweight and easy to read.
+Lots of simple, pratical advice, but doesn't go too deep in any direction.

+Mostly liked the way it puts "implicitly obvious" concepts (sort of unknown-knowns for most software developers I know) into clear short chapters.

 ## Quotes:
 - Programming is about trying to make the future less painful.
 - > Why didn't anyone ask the users?